MicroEJ/docs/ApplicationDeveloperGuide/applicationResources.rst

    See :ref:`section_externalresourceloader` for more information on the implementation.

 All resources must be added in the project, usually in ``src/main/resources/...``.
-All resources must be declared in the appropriate ``*.list`` files depending on the type (image, font, NLS, raw) and kind (internal or external) resources.
+All resources must be declared in the appropriate ``*.list`` files depending on the type (raw, image, font, NLS) and kind (internal or external) resources.
 The following figure summarized how to declare resources:

 .. graphviz::